ericbrooke/setup_ruby_rails/README.md

 _Why do it need it?_ In your future there are likely to be several versions of ruby on your machine, maybe with different Gem sets for each.

 _Options_ You could use RVM or Bundler/rbenv or chruby.
-Here is a [comparsion](http://jonathan-jackson.net/rvm-and-rbenv)
+Here is a [comparsion of rvm and rbenv](http://jonathan-jackson.net/rvm-and-rbenv) and [here](https://gistlog.co/daqo/db4de42c9dea0a7d2a03) is a comparison between chruby and RVM

 ###Chruby
 Install [chruby](https://github.com/postmodern/chruby)